Reki43/DigitalOcean-Tutorial/README.md

 This instruction manual is designed for term 2 CIT students, who want to set up a cloud-based server to host and manage websites or applications.
 The following steps will teach you how to create a Droplet using DigitalOcean's `doctl` command-line tool, configuring it with cloud-init, and connecting to it using SSH keys:

 1. Uploading a Custom Image onto DigitalOcean
-2. Creating an SSH Key Pair
+2. Creating a SSH Key Pair
 3. Adding the Public Key to Your DigitalOcean Account
 4. Installing and Configuring `doctl`
 5. Creating a Droplet with Cloud-init